surfinlie/surfinlie.github.io/_posts/2022-05-26-your-new-blog-post.md

-## Introducing Lie Groups and Algebras via Category-theoretic notation
+## Introduction to Lie groups and algebras via category-theoretic notation

-0) Category of vector spaces, morphisms and linear Maps
+0) category of vector spaces, morphisms
 1)
 2)
 3)